Lucas-C/dotfiles_and_notes/misc/Software_Engineering/ProjectManagementBestPractices.md

 ## Agile
 [TheFailureOfAgileAndGROWS]
+[Why "Agile" and especially Scrum are terrible]:
+- "the work gets atomized into “user stories” and “iterations” that often strip a sense of accomplishment from the work, as well as any hope of setting a long-term vision for where things are going."
+Instead of working on actual, long-term projects that a person could get excited about, they’re relegated to working on atomized, feature-level “user stories” and often disallowed to work on improvements that can’t be related to short-term, immediate business needs
+- these "Agile" systems, so often misapplied, demand that they provide humiliating visibility into their time and work, despite a lack of reciprocity
+- Scrum is the worst, with its silliness around two-week “iterations”.
+It induces needless anxiety about microfluctuations in one’s own productivity
+- Ultimately, Agile (as practiced) and Waterfall both are forms of business-driven engineering, and that’s why neither is any good at producing quality software or happy employees.

 ### Stories
 Stories should be clearly defined so there aren’t any misunderstandings between the Development Team and Product Owner about what is being delivered.